Department of East Asian Studies

 -EAS courses including courses cross-listed with EAS

--Cognate courses approved by the Departmental Representative
+-Cognate courses approved by the director of undergraduate studies

 -Language courses at or above the 300 level (after the three-year proficiency requirement is fulfilled)